10up/action-wordpress-plugin-deploy/README.md

 ### Sample baseline files

+> **Note:** The deploy to SVN uses `git archive HEAD`.
+It is therefore important that if you build files for release, you commit them to your repository.
+You do not have to push and store them in GitHub, but they need to be comitted to your git repo.
+This also means if you have the files in your `.gitignore`, you may need to force add them. before they are able to be comitted and sent via SVN to the WordPress plugin directory.

 #### `.distignore`

 **Notes:** `.distignore` is for files to be ignored **only**; it does not currently allow negation like `.gitignore`.
 This comes from its current expected syntax in WP-CLI's [`wp dist-archive` command](https://github.com/wp-cli/dist-archive-command/).
 It is possible that this Action will allow for includes via something like a `.distinclude` file in the future, or that WP-CLI itself makes a change that this Action will reflect for consistency.
 It also will need to contain more than `.gitattributes` because that method **also** respects `.gitignore`.